MOApp/MGPreferencePanel/README.md

 This is why I programmed my own solution.

-Sure, it is far from being perfect, but you have customized everything in less than thirty two seconds!
+Sure, it is far from being perfect, but you have customized everything in less than thirty …ah… two seconds!

 You can use it as an inspector-view as well.
 Best of all: just one nib.